-The individual present values given above apply to each booking scenario (combination of positive economic tests of one or more projects).
-The different amounts of the present values have been calculated appropriately and plausibly.
+- 135 In accordance with Article 22(1)(a) of Regulation (EU) 2017/459, the present value of binding commitments of network users for contracting capacity is to be approved. - 136 The individual present value given above applies to each booking scenario (combination of positive economic tests of one or more projects).
+The different amounts of the present value have been calculated appropriately and plausibly.
 Because some of the expansion plans are shared between several incremental capacity projects, the amount of the present values of the estimated increase in the allowed revenue fluctuates depending on which booking scenario covering several projects or which combination of positive tests emerges following the auction for incremental capacity (see 3.4.1).
 The calculation of the present values of binding commitments of network users can be understood with the help of the economic viability tool.

-The increase of the individual present values results from the following two, opposing effects: on the one hand, there was a reduction due to the ruling chamber's approval of different, lower present values of the estimated increase in the allowed revenue than those applied for.
-On the other, there was an increase in the present values of binding commitments of network users caused by the ruling chamber's approval of different, higher f-factors than those applied for.
-The latter effect outweighed the former.
+137 The increases of the individual present values result from the following effects: the expansion measures for the creation of DZK products in the Gas NDP 2020-2030 were only confirmed after the applicants had already submitted the project application and led to significant changes in the cost allocation made by the applicants in the incremental capacity project.
+Consequently, the ruling chamber approved the respective present values of the estimated increase in the allowed revenue with significantly higher values than had been applied for.
+In addition, the higher f-factors approved by the ruling chamber than those that had been applied for led to an increase in the present values of binding commitments of network users.